 Exercise Description: The handler will stand with the dog sitting in heel position in a place designated by the judge.
 The judge will ask "Are you ready?" before giving the first order to "Stand your dog" or "Down your dog."
 The handler will give a command and/or signal for the dog to change position.
 On further order to "Leave your dog," the handler may give a command and/or signal to stay and will immediately walk forward 15 feet, turn, and face the dog.
-On the judge's signal, the handler may give a command and/or signal for the dog to change to the second position.
+On the judge's signal, the handler will give a command and/or signal for the dog to change to the second position.
 The judge will then order "Leave your dog."
 The handler may give a command and/or signal to stay and will immediately turn around and walk forward an additional 15 feet, turn, and face the dog.
-On the judge's signal, the handler will give a command and/or signal to stay and will immediately turn around and walk forward an additional 15 feet, turn, and face the dog.
 On the judge's signal, the handler will give a command and/or signal for the dog to change to the third position.
 The judge will then order "Back to your dog."
 The handler may give a command and/or signal to stay, and then must return directly, walking around and in back of the dog to heel position.
 The dog must stay in position without additional commands or signals until the handler has returned to heel position.